electroglyph/atheriz/docs/02_core_concepts.md

 ## 2.3 Accounts

 ### 2.3.1 What is an Account?
-An `Account` instances the user credential data out-of-band from their gameplay characters.
+An `Account` holds the credentials for a user and their associated character ids.
 A single account can own multiple character entities (Objects).
 Primary tracking attributes are `name`, password hash, the `characters` list (containing Object IDs), and `is_banned`.

 See [`atheriz/objects/base_account.py`](../atheriz/objects/base_account.py) for full implementation details.